 As noted in previous sections, the mapping of emissions has been divided into point and area sources.
-In general, mapped point source data is expected to be more accurate than that for area sources being based on a large quantity of reliable data used for regulatory purposes.
+In general, mapped point source data is expected to be more accurate than that for area sources being based on reliable data used for regulatory purposes.
 As we have seen, area source emissions are mapped using a variety of surrogate data types of varying data quality.
-Even though in all cases every attempt is made to utilise the highest quality datasets (within the budgetary constraints of the mapping task), in some cases the surrogate statistics used may be poorly suited to this task.
+As part of this process, every attempt is made to utilise the highest quality data (within overall budgetary constraints), however, in some cases the surrogate statistics used may be poorly suited to this task.

-One simple way of assessing the quality of mapping might therefore be to compare the proportion of the national emission of each pollutant which is mapped as point or area sources.
-Table 5.1 shows these proportions for selected pollutants.
+One simple, semi-quantitative way of assessing the overall quality of the emission maps by pollutant is to compare the proportion of the national total emission which is mapped as point or area sources.
+Table 5.1 shows these proportions for selected pollutants in 2008.